 Regarding the cetacean distribution, it is evident the importance of the continental slope and submarine canyons for the majority of species, except bottlenose dolphins which prefer the continental shelf.
-For this reason, the distribution of the first three groups is concentrated in the northern western part of Pelagos, while the tt are indeed more present near the coast of Tuscany.
+For this reason, the distribution of the first three groups is concentrated in the northern western part of Pelagos, while the bottlenose dolphins are indeed more present near the coast of Tuscany.

 For the associated species the distribution seems to concentrate near the coast, especially for the seabirds which are more present along the Tuscany islands.
-It is interesting the overlap of the jellyfish and sunfish distributions.
+It is interesting the overlap of the jellyfish and sunfish distributions (the final data are reported in the final report of the Interreg-Med Project Plastic Busters MPAs).